To us, everything begins with partnerships.

 Below are some of the projects we're currently implementing with our partners.

-Support to the protection and promotion of the rights of Indigenous Peoples
+Support to promote and advocate for the rights of Indigenous Peoples 2024-2027

-The theory of change seeks to contribute to four outputs where Indigenous Peoples face particular challenges and where positive change can contribute to achieving the objective.
-It does that through the following four thematic programme areas of engagement:
+The theory of change seeks to contribute to this outcome through four outputs, where Indigenous Peoples face challenges, where IWGIA can bring added value, and where positive change can contribute to achieving the objective of the engagement:

-2. Land rights and land defenders, where IWGIA supports Indigenous Peoples to claim and exercise their rights to land, territories and natural resources in a safer way at national, regional and international levels.
+• Output 2: Land defence and territorial governance: where IWGIA will support Indigenous Peoples to safely assert and exercise their rights to land, territories and resources.

 Indigenous Navigator